D-Pow/mock-requests/ReadMe.md

 and run using `MOCK=true npm start`.

+Doing so will allow `MockRequests` to automatically decide whether the mock directory/file should be resolved.
+It will return empty arrays if the `activateMocksBoolean` is false or arrays filled with resolved paths if true.
-Doing so will have the net effect of adding the `MockConfig.js` file as an entry point to your app so that it's loaded along with the rest of your code.
+This way, your MockConfig.js file will be added as an entry point to your app only if desired and will be loaded along with the rest of your code.
 Optionally, if you're using the latest JavaScript features in your mock configuration files but want to run them on browsers that lack support, then you'll need those mock files transpiled by your loader as well; in that case, add the respective spread to the `include` field as well.

-Note that your webpack configuration won't have to change between activating and deactivating your mocks.
-The third parameter to `resolveMocks()` will determine if the mock files should be included or not (in this example, the condition is true only if `MOCK=true` is passed as a node environment variable when running `npm start`).
-If the argument passed resolves to a falsy value, then empty arrays will be returned, so no mock code will be injected into the built package.
-This way, all mock-related code will be prevented from going into production.
+In this way, you won't have to change source code between activating and deactivating mocks.

 <a name="api"></a>
 ## MockRequests API